dominodatalab/domino-quickstart-dask/README.md

 Before launching a Dask cluster in Domino, you will need to have two Compute Environments set up:
 - "Dask Workspace Environment" (please refer to appendix A for more information).
-- "Dask base cluster environment" (please refer to appendix B for more information).
+- "Dask Base Cluster Environment" (please refer to appendix B for more information).

 You may want to check with your Domino admin to see if suitable Dask environments are already available before creating your own, or ask them to follow the instructions in appendix A and B to create "Global" environments so that any users can make use of them.